Key Topics

 [It is interesting that the only reference to Napsbury in the directories on the Historical Directories site is for 1909, when the Rev William Routh is listed as curate of St Peter's (St Albans) and Napsbury Asylum.
 Talk about being "out of sight"!]

-See The Cemetery, Hill End Hospital, St Albans, 20th Century which includes a map showing the hospital
+See also The Cemetery, Hill End Hospital, St Albans, 20th Century

 Shenley Hospital, Radlett Lane, Shenley was a Mental Hospital.
 The following comes from the 1937 Kelly's Directory: